JanHerca/urantiapedia/output/wikijs/article/Philip_Calabrese/Urantia_Book_Religion.md

 ## 2) Organized Religion

-“Institutionalization of religion has usually detracted from its spiritual quality” but “ **without the aid of institutional organization of some degree, greater or lesser” “no religion has thus far succeeded in surviving.** ” Obviously, to be of lasting value to the world a religion must survive in some form.
+> “Institutionalization of religion has usually detracted from its spiritual quality but **without the aid of institutional organization of some degree, greater or lesser” “no religion has thus far succeeded in surviving.** ” Obviously, to be of lasting value to the world a religion must survive in some form. [[UB 98:6.1](/en/The_Urantia_Book/98#p6_1)]
+>
 > ...Spiritual growth is greatest where all external pressures are at a minimum.
 “Where the spirit of the Lord is, there is freedom.”
 Man develops best when the pressures of home, community, church, and state are least. **But this must not be construed as meaning that there is no place in a progressive society for home, social institutions, church, and state.** [[UB 103:5.11](/en/The_Urantia_Book/103#p5_11)]

 > When a member of a social religious group has complied with the requirements of such a group, he should be encouraged to enjoy religious liberty in the full expression of his own personal interpretation of the truths of religious belief and the facts of religious experience.
 The security of a religious group depends on spiritual unity, not on theological uniformity.
 A religious group should be able to enjoy the liberty of freethinking without having to become “freethinkers.”
 There is great hope for any church that worships the living God, validates the brotherhood of man, and dares to remove all creedal pressure from its members. [[UB 103:5.12](/en/The_Urantia_Book/103#p5_12)]